Species Quantum Mechanics: Summary and Conclusions

 \fbox{\parbox{7.5cm} {\sl The species wave function satisfies a Schr\"odinger equation ${\cal H} \psi_s = E\psi_s$, and particularly if the potential vanishes everywhere is proportional to $\psi_s(t)\sim\exp \left[ ik\log N_s(t) \right]\sim \exp(ik\log{\cal S}_{\rm BH})$.} }

 0.4cm This wave function corresponds to a kind of mini-superspace wave function of quantum gravity.
+It is important to stress that herein we do not consider the quantum gravity over the four-dimensional space-time, but of the scalars that come from the compact part of the metric.
 It would be interested to see, which expectation values for $N_s$ and $m_t$ have high or low probability (see also~\cite{LopesCardoso:2006efn,LopesCardoso:2006xue}).
 Furthermore, we noted that the species wave function $\psi_s$ is very similar to the OVV wave function in ${\cal N}=2$ string compactifications.
 We also discussed some cases with non-vanishing potentials like those characterizing the dark dimension scenario.

 0.2cm

 Third we defined duality transformations in the following way: 0.4cm

 \fbox{\parbox{7.5cm} {\sl Symplectic transformations on the pairs of conjugate variables $(N_s,\tilde m_t)$ lead to T-duality or S-duality transformations in the moduli space.} }